angelofsd/ChessApp/README.md

 - **Global comparison**: All moves compared to the absolute best move in the position
 - **Top 20 analysis**: MultiPV=20 at depth 15 for comprehensive evaluation
 - **Real-time hints**: Click any piece to see quality of all its moves
+- **Evaluation bar**: Shows position strength always from White's perspective
+  - White area (bottom) grows when White is better
+  - Black area (top) grows when Black is better
+  - Position evaluation stays consistent regardless of whose turn it is
 - Toggle hints on/off with the "Hints On" button

 ## Technology Stack